 They just became an order form that my employee filled out.
-And I had to hope they got all the info and wrote everything down correctly.
-I also had customers that refused to deal with any of my employees and only speak with me because they were long time clients.
+And I had to hope they had gotten all the info and had written everything down correctly.
+I also had customers that refused to deal with any of my employees and only speak with me because they were longtime clients.
 The thing is, I didn’t have time to deal with customers personally because I was busy running the business end of things.

 Oh, and I was going to have so much more free time!